 You may feel called to assist with the distribution of Communion.
 Details of the 2016 Diocesan Regulations for Eucharistic Assistants, the new regulation which allow children to assist, can be downloaded here.

-Foundations in Christian Ministry – a new one year programme starting this Autumn: Foundations Course
+Foundations in Christian Ministry – a one year programme running from September each year: Foundations in Christian Ministry